eugenvector/cool-tools/README.md

 # cool-tools

-List of simple and useful tools
+List of simple and useful tools.
+By tool i mean any application/library that helps solving problems.

 ## JavaScript
 - [a11y] (https://github.com/addyosmani/a11y)